 I don't know if any other manufacturers are going to begin offering left-handed grips for their customers, but you can always customize your own paddle by removing the existing grip and replacing it with a new one that's wrapped in the opposite direction.

-Gale Leach lives in Arizona with her husband, two dogs, and a cat.
-When not avoiding fur balls, she's working on a new series of novels for young adults.
+Gale Leach lives in Arizona with her husband, two dogs, a cat, and a bearded dragon.
+When not battling fur balls, she's working on a new series of novels for young adults.